textadventures/quest/docs/guides/translating_quest.md

 Releasing your translation
 --------------------------

-When you have finished your translation, if you'd like it to be included with Quest so that other game authors can use it, please email it to <alex@axeuk.com> for it to be included in the next release.
+When you have finished your translation, if you'd like it to be included with Quest so that other game authors can use it, please [create a new issue on GitHub](https://github.com/textadventures/quest/issues) and attach the file for it to be included in the next release.

 Keeping the translation up to date
 ----------------------------------